 - The report needs to show how the funds were allocated.
 It needs to prove the funding was spent as agreed and where over or under spending occurred.

 - It must demonstrate the success of the program and the value the funding provided.
-This can include care hours delivered, participation rates, improvement percentages, social proof and anecdotal evidence.
+You can include care hours delivered, participation rates, improvement percentages, social proof and anecdotal evidence.
 Now, not all of this data can be extracted from your accounting system.
 Calxa comes into its real effect here.

-How to Streamline Grant Acquittals
+Streamline Grant Acquittals – the How-To

 - Account Trees to summarise the numbers